eleeeysh/draw_click_writeup/writing/writing.md

         </div>
     </figure>

-- Question: why they have different decoding accuracy?
+- Question: why they have different decoding accuracy? <span style="color:pink"> *TODO* FIX THIS AFTER WE RERUN THE ANALYSIS</span>
     - Firstly, we investigate how the generalizability across modes evolves throughout the delay

     <div style="display: flex; align-items: center; justify-content: center;">